Pacsey/seed-phrase-generator/README.md

 # Disclaimer
 This program is provided for educational purposes only.
 Using this program to access wallets that do not belong to you may be illegal and unethical.
 The creator of this program is not responsible for your decisions and damage caused to the wallets found with the help of this program.
+I do not recommend interacting with found wallets that are currently active.

 # Reporting Issues
 If you have any problems while using this program, please post it in detail and I will help you out